 Not long after the Black Star Line had purchased its first ship, the S.S.
 Yarmouth, and rechristened it the S.S.
 Frederick Douglass, the company began its “African Redemption” Liberia program, with the idea of establishing a nation on the west coast of Africa for African Americans, or those who were born into slavery or were the descendants of slaves.

 Garvey was married twice: His first marriage to Amy Ashwood, who was a fellow activist in the Universal Negro Improvement Association, ended in divorce in 1922.

 Later that year, Garvey married Amy Jacques, who was also active in social causes.
 The couple had two sons together, Marcus Mosiah Garvey III and Julius Winston Garvey.

-Garvey and J. Edgar Hoover
+J. Edgar Hoover Spies on Marcus Garvey

 In 1923, after a controversial trial, Garvey was found guilty of these charges and sentenced to a maximum of five years in prison.
 He blamed a Jewish judge and Jewish jurors for his conviction, saying that they sought retribution against him after he had agreed to meet with the Grand Wizard of the Ku Klux Klan (K.K.K.) several months prior to the trial.